eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-pseudonyms-including-user-authentication-mechanism.md

 ### 5.3 Digital Credential API

-As stated in Chapter 4, [WebAuthN] does not specify the interface between the Wallet Units (i.e., Authenticators) and the Client used by the user to initiate the usage of the pseudonyms.
+As stated in Chapter 4, [WebAuthn] does not specify the interface between the Wallet Units (i.e., Authenticators) and the Client used by the user to initiate the usage of the pseudonyms.
 Discussion Topic F must also take into account providing a seamless integration for the use of pseudonyms.

 ### 5.4 Relation to Risk Register